-The Bank has constituted a CSR Committee of the Board consisting of three or more directors including at least one Independent Director.
-The following functions are assigned to the Committee.
+The Bank constitutes a CSR Committee of the Board consisting of three or more directors including at least one Independent Director.
+The constitution of CSR Committee of the Board is given as Annexure-I. The following functions are assigned to the Committee:

-- To formulate the Bank's CSR policy and goals and revision thereof, as may be required and recommend to the Board. - To formulate an Annual Action Plan pursuant to CSR Policy. - To identify the areas of CSR activities as prescribed in Schedule VII of the Companies Act, 2013 and amendments thereof to the Act, and recommend the amount of expenditure to be incurred on such CSR activities/projects within the board approved budget plan. - To monitor the Bank's CSR policy and performance from time to time to ensure that the Bank meets the mandatory CSR compliance requirement. - To review the CSR projects /initiatives from time to time and recommend any alteration in annual action plan, if any, to the Board. - To ensure impact assessment, if any, for the projects with outlay of ₹1.00Cr or more. - To ensure legal and regulatory compliance from a CSR viewpoint. - To ensure reporting, communication, and appropriate disclosures to stakeholders on the Bank's CSR projects/initiatives.
+- Formulates the Bank's CSR policy and goals and revision thereof, as may be required, and recommends to the Board. - Formulates an Annual Action Plan pursuant to the CSR Policy. - Identifies the areas of CSR activities as prescribed in Schedule VII of the Companies Act, 2013 and amendments thereof to the Act, and recommends the amount of expenditure to be incurred on such CSR activities/projects within the board-approved budget plan. - Monitors the Bank's CSR policy and performance from time to time to ensure that the Bank meets the mandatory CSR compliance requirement. - Reviews the CSR projects/initiatives from time to time and recommends any alteration in the annual action plan, if any, to the Board. - Ensures impact assessment, if any, for the projects with an outlay of ₹1.00 Cr or more. - Ensures legal and regulatory compliance from a CSR viewpoint.

-• To ensure that the surplus arising of the CSR projects or programs, or activities do not form part of the business profit of the Bank.
+- Ensures reporting, communication, and appropriate disclosures to stakeholders on the Bank's CSR projects/initiatives. - Ensures that the surplus arising from the CSR projects or programs or activities does not form part of the business profit of the Bank.